-As part of the series of tutorials on PCA with Python, we will learn what the explained variance is and what it means in Principal Component Analysis.
+As part of the series of tutorials on Python PCA, we will learn what the explained variance is and what it means in Principal Component Analysis.

 What is the Explained Variance in Principal Component Analysis?